 PHIVIDEC Industrial Authority (PIA) has awarded to the Corporation's subsidiary, Simple Homes Development, Inc. (SHDI), a twenty-five (25)-year land lease, renewable for another 25 years, and with option to purchase, over a 400-hectare land in Misamis Oriental subject to conditions to be approved by both parties.
 SHDI plans to partner with Huili Investment Fund Philippines to develop the property leased from PIA into a steel mill complex.

-As of April 8, 2024, SHDI has not yet started its commercial operations and has no employee as of December 31, 2023.
+As of May 9, 2025, SHDI has not yet started its commercial operations.